Covering simple orthogonal polygons with $r$-stars: Constructing the cover in quadratic time

-This naive approach can be improved as follows. \begin{theorem} \Cref{alg:main} can be emulated in $\mathcal{O}(n^2)$ time (if the tree-path intersection graph $G$ is encoded with $\partial$-representation). \end{theorem} \begin{proof} To achieve a $\mathcal{O}(n^2)$ running time, it is sufficient to augment the above argument by a way of computing $t_i$ in $\mathcal{O}(n)$.
+This naive approach can be improved as follows. \begin{theorem} \Cref{alg:main} can be emulated in $\mathcal{O}(n^2)$ time (if the tree-based bipartite graph $G$ is encoded with sparse representation). \end{theorem} \begin{proof} To achieve an $\mathcal{O}(n^2)$ running time, it is sufficient to augment the above argument by a method that computes $t_i$ in $\mathcal{O}(n)$.
+Recall, that the set of all possible NCA queries can be computed in $\mathcal{O}(n^2)$ in a preprocessing phase.
 For each $t\in \Gamma(s_i)$, we will compute the number of semi-guards $(h,v)\in W_{i-1}$ that cover $t s_i$.

 For every $h\in G_H$, let